nejrariizviic/Designing-Corporate-Identity-and-Marketing-Materials---AL-NE-Natural-Cosmetics/README.md

 - 3D Bottle Model – a realistic product visualization for packaging and marketing purposes.

-- Brochure – informative and visually appealing marketing material for customer engagement.

 ## Tools Used
 The following tools and software were used to create and edit the design materials for this project: